SynthesisLab/grape/README.md

 ## GRAPE Format

-The grape format for the deterministic tree automaton is the following:
+The GRAPE format for the deterministic tree automaton is as follows:

 ```text
 finals:S0,S1